How to care for your leather jacket

-A good leather jacket is like a good book – it gets better with age and the more you use it, the more you’ll love it.
+A leather jacket’s like a good book – it gets better with age and the more you use it, the more you’ll love it.
 Nothing beats the look and fit of a jacket that’s been decently worn in and leather is especially attractive for the way it tells the story of its use by developing a patina that’s unique to you.

-That said, leather can be tricky to clean and maintain.
-Even dry cleaners need specialist equipment and processes in order to handle most leather items and even our leather cleaning service isn’t available nationally quite yet.
-Your best bet is often to take care of leather jackets at home – so here are a few pointers that will help you get the most from your second skin…
+However, leather can be tricky to clean and maintain.
+Even dry cleaners need specialist equipment and processes in order to handle most leather items.
+That said, we believe the best cleaning remedies are at home – here are a few pointers that will help you get the most from your second skin…

 Leather jackets offer great protection in the rain, especially if you give them an occasional treatment of waterproofing wax or spray.
-After the clouds are gone though, how can you make sure the soaking you’ve suffered doesn’t leave its mark on your armour?
+But after the clouds are gone, how can you make sure the soaking you’ve suffered doesn’t leave its mark on your armour?

-Thankfully the answer is very straightforward – all you need to do is wipe the surface down with a dry cloth, then hang the jacket in an airy location so that it can dry slowly and naturally.
-Don’t, whatever you do, throw it in the tumble drier or try to spot-dry it with a hairdryer.
+Thankfully there’s a straightforward answer – simply wipe the surface down with a dry cloth, then hang the jacket in an airy location so that it dries slowly and naturally.
+DON’T, whatever you do, throw it in the tumble drier or try to spot-dry it with a hairdryer.

 Clean leather with an artist’s eraser

-Whether you’ve taken a tumble on your motorbike or just come back from a festival, mud and other grimy stains can be a serious issue for leather jackets.
-You can’t just throw them in the washing machine and sponging off with a wet cloth may not do the job, so what should you do?
+Whether you’ve taken a tumble on your motorbike or returned from a festival, mud and other grimy stains can be a serious issue for leather jackets.
+What happens when sponging down your jacket fails?

-Oddly the solution lies in your local art supply shop, where you’ll find a flexible putty commonly called ‘artist’s eraser’.
-It’s different from other forms of eraser in that it crumbles apart once it picks up dirt (or paint) from leather (or canvas).
+Oddly, the solution lies in your local art supply shops, where you’ll find a flexible putty commonly called ‘artist’s eraser’.
+It’s different from other forms of erasers in that it crumbles apart once it picks up dirt (or paint) from leather (or canvas).
 Just give your jacket a brush down afterwards.